-Due to food safety issues and allergy awareness, teachers and parents are strongly encouraged to celebrate holidays and birthdays with healthy snacks or nonfood items and activities (BSD Board Policy 6700).
+Due to food safety issues and allergy awareness, teachers and parents are strongly encouraged to celebrate holidays and birthdays with nonfood items and activities (BSD Board Policy 6700, section D).
 Teachers may have specific requests regarding birthdays and classroom celebrations.
 Therefore, it is critical to discuss your desire for a birthday celebration with your child’s classroom teacher ahead of time.
 If a birthday is celebrated at school, please plan on a duration of approximately 10 minutes.

 - If your child’s classroom teacher allows birthday treats, they should be healthy and nutritious.
 (See appendix for the Bellevue School District Nutrition Policy).

 - There is no refrigeration available for birthday treats at school.